seadowg/inline_edit/README.md

 ### Description

-inline_edit is a small jquery plugin I cam up with so I could allow users to add/edit values inline in versatile way. inline_edit does pretty much all the work for you so all you need to do (literally) is style it.
+inline_edit is a small jquery plugin I came up with so I could allow users to add/edit values inline in versatile way. inline_edit does pretty much all the work for you so all you need to do (literally) is style it.